LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Experiments

 \subsection{Applications toward downstream tasks}

 Well-trained diffusion models learned the score function of a data distribution, which enables high applicability to various downstream tasks.
-The state-of-the-art image diffusion models have shown their versatility in image editing~\citep{sdedit, dds}, classification~\citep{diffusion_classifier}, retrieval~\citep{diffusion_retrieval}, inverse problems like inpainting and deblurring~\citep{dps}, image personalization~\citep{dreambooth}, etc. To demonstrate LMDol's potential versatility as a diffusion model, we applied the pre-trained LDMol to the molecule-to-text retrieval and text-driven molecule editing task.
+The state-of-the-art image diffusion models have shown their versatility in image editing~\citep{sdedit, dds}, classification~\citep{diffusion_classifier}, retrieval~\citep{diffusion_retrieval}, inverse problems like inpainting and deblurring~\citep{dps}, image personalization~\citep{dreambooth}, etc. To demonstrate LMDol's potential versatility as a diffusion model, we applied the pre-trained LDMol to the molecule-to-text retrieval and text-guided molecule editing.
+See Appendix~\ref{appendix_applications} for a more detailed procedure for each downstream task.

-\textbf{Molecule-to-text retrieval.} Our approach to molecule-to-text retrieval is similar to the idea of using a pre-trained diffusion model as a classifier~\citep{diffusion_classifier}; LDMol takes each candidate text with a query molecule's noised latent, and retrieves the text that minimizes the difference between output noise $\hat{\epsilon_{\theta}}$ and the injected noise $\epsilon$ (see Appendix~\ref{appendix_applications} for more details).
-Since this process has randomness due to the stochasticity of $t$ and $\epsilon$, we repeated the same process $n$ times with resampled $t$ and $\epsilon$ and used a mean loss to minimize the performance variance.
+\textbf{Molecule-to-text retrieval.} Our approach to molecule-to-text retrieval is similar to the idea of using a pre-trained diffusion model as a classifier~\citep{diffusion_classifier}: LDMol takes each candidate text with a query molecule's noised latent, and retrieves the text that minimizes the noise estimation error $||\hat{\epsilon}_{\theta}-\epsilon||^2_2$ between the injected noise $\epsilon$ and the predicted noise $\hat{\epsilon}_{\theta}$.
+Since this process has randomness due to the stochasticity of $t$ and $\epsilon$, we repeated the same process $n$ times with resampled $t$ and $\epsilon$ and used a mean error to minimize the performance variance.

-We measured a 64-way retrieval accuracy of LDMol using two different test sets: PCdes test split and another text-molecule retrieval dataset separately curated by ~\citep{momu}.
-Table~\ref{table2} contains the text-to-molecule accuracy of LDMol with other baseline models.
-Only one randomly selected sentence in each candidate description was used for the retrieval in the ``sentence-level" column, and the entire descriptions were used for the ``paragraph-level" column.
-LDMol achieved a higher performance in three out of four scenarios compared to the previously presented models and became more accurate as the number of function evaluations increased.
-It maintained its performance on a relatively out-of-distribution test set with minimal accuracy drop.
+We measured a 64-way in-batch retrieval accuracy of LDMol using two different test sets: PCdes test split and MoMu retrieval dataset curated by~\citet{momu}, where the result with other baseline models are listed in Table~\ref{table2}.
+Only one randomly selected sentence in each candidate description was used for the retrieval in the ``sentence" column, and all descriptions were used for the ``paragraph" column.
+LDMol achieved a higher performance in all four scenarios compared to the previously presented models and maintained its performance on a relatively out-of-distribution MoMu test set with minimal accuracy drop.
+LDMol became more accurate as the number of function evaluations increased, and the improvement was more significant at the sentence-level retrieval and out-of-distribution dataset.
 The actual examples from the retrieval result can be found in Appendix~\ref{appendix_examples}.